 - What results you want from your complaint.

 For further advice if you live in England, contact your local Healthwatch organisation, which can tell you if there are any advocacy organisations in your area who can help you progress your complaint.

-As the ‘consumer champion’ for health and social care providers in your area, it’s always worth letting your local Healthwatch know about any problems so that they can use this to help improve service provision in your area.
+Healthwatch are the independent national champion for people who use health and social care services.
+If your complaint relates to social care, it’s always worth letting your local Healthwatch know about any problems so that they can use this to help improve service provision in your area.